 Lenalidomide, bortezomib, and carfilzomib are drugs used to treat multiple myeloma.
 Despite treatment, however, some patients experience recurrence of their disease.
 Pomalidomide and dexamethasone have been used to treat patients whose myeloma has returned after at least two prior regimens of therapy, and the combination of both medications has been approved by the FDA.

-In this study, researchers want to see if adding the investigational drug ixazomib to pomalidomide and dexamethasone is safe (phase I portion of the study), and if this three-drug combination is more effective against recurrent myeloma than pomalidomide and dexamethasone alone (phase II portion).
+In this study, researchers want to see if adding the drug ixazomib to pomalidomide and dexamethasone is safe (phase I portion of the study), and if this three-drug combination is more effective against recurrent myeloma than pomalidomide and dexamethasone alone (phase II portion).
 Memorial Sloan Kettering is participating in the phase I part of the study to find the optimal doses of these three drugs when given together.
-Prior studies have shown that ixazomib is effective against recurrent myeloma, but this is the first time it will be combined with pomalidomide and dexamethasone.
+Ixazomib is approved for treating recurrent multiple myeloma when given with lenalidomide and dexamethasone; this is the first time it will be combined with pomalidomide and dexamethasone.

 Patients in this study will include those with multiple myeloma that has returned despite at least two prior regimens of therapy that included lenalidomide and either bortezomib or carfilzomib.
 Ixazomib is in the same class of drugs as bortezomib and carfilzomib, but may be more powerful and is given orally (by mouth).
 Pomalidomide is already approved for treating multiple myeloma and is in the same class of drugs as lenalidomide.
 Pomalidomide and dexamethasone are also taken orally.